kubernetes/website/content/zh/docs/concepts/cluster-administration/flow-control.md

   histogram vector of queue lengths for the queues, broken down by the labels `priority_level` and `flow_schema`, as sampled by the enqueued requests.
-Each request that gets queued contributes one sample to its histogram, reporting the length of the queue just after the request was added.
+Each request that gets queued contributes one sample to its histogram, reporting the length of the queue immediately after the request was added.
 Note that this produces different statistics than an unbiased survey would.
 -->